ksachdeva/langchain-graphrag/README.md

 ### Issues with the Official Implementation

 - Lacks integration with popular frameworks like LangChain, LlamaIndex, etc.
-- Complexity due to dependence on the datashaper package, making it harder to understand.
 - Limited to OpenAI and AzureOpenAI models, with no support for other providers.

 ### Why reling on established frameworks like LangChain?